jfdaniel77/bta-country-data/README.md

 ## Architecture
 ![Architecture Diagram](https://github.com/jfdaniel77/bta-country-data/blob/main/docs/images/architecture.JPG)

 The main component of this application is REST APIs backed by Amazon API Gateway and AWS Lambda.
-Those APIs let you access backend process to get list of countries and currency name.
+Those APIs let you access backend processes to get list of countries and currency name.
 In order to get data, we implement a simple authentication using username and password that we store the detail inside Amazon DynamoDb table.

 ### REST APis
 This is REST APIs that we are going to build: